-Cerumen (ear wax) is an important part of your body’s self-defence system.
+Cerumen (earwax) is an important part of your body’s self-defense system.
 It traps dirt that could accumulate in your ear canal and helps slow the growth of bacteria that can cause infections.
-That is why it is important not to over clean your ear canals.
+That is why it is important not to overclean your ear canals.

-For all these reasons, we suggest that when you have an accumulation of wax in your ears that needs to be removed you either go to your medical doctor or check with your Audiologist.
+For all these reasons, we suggest that when you have an accumulation of wax in your ears that needs to be removed, schedule an appointment with your Audiologist.
 We use cerumen management tools and suction to remove cerumen safely and thoroughly.
 If you think your hearing difficulty is related to cerumen blockage, contact our office and schedule an appointment for cerumen removal.